loganramhap/the-scheme-collecting-deckbuilder/README.md

 See [docs/SETUP.md](docs/SETUP.md) for detailed setup instructions.

-**Note**: The backend API is required for the "Sign Up" feature.
-Without it, users must be created manually in Gitea.
+**Note**: The backend API is required for Riot Sign-On authentication.
+Users sign in with their Riot Games accounts, and Gitea accounts are automatically provisioned.

 ## Project Structure